TonyGuil/bbchallenge/Bouncers/README.md

 This is a Decider and Verifier for Bouncers.

-With time limit 100,000, it decides 1,405,967 (91%) of the 1,538,624 machines left undecided by the Backward Reasoning decider, taking about four and a half minutes.
-(With a time limit of 1,000,000, it finds an additional 29 Bouncers, but this takes more than five hours.)
+- With time limit 100,000, it decides 1,405,967 (91%) of the 1,538,624 machines left undecided by the Backward Reasoning decider, taking about four and a half minutes.
+The Decider Verification File 100K.dvf and Undecided Machines File 100K.umf are too big to post here; to generate them under Windows, run `Run_100K.bat`.

-The output file Bouncers.dvf is too large to commit to GitHub; run Run.bat (on Windows) to generate it.
+- With time limit 1,000,000, it finds an additional 43 Bouncers, in about two and a half hours.
+The results of running `Run_1M.bat` are in 1M.dvf and 1M.umf.

+The files ProbableBells.txt and ProbableBells.umf are text and binary dumps of the 18,657 probable bells found in the course of these runs.

 #### Introduction